JuliaData/DataFrames.jl/design_details.md

 	abs(NA)

-Standard functions are broadcast to the elements of `DataVec`'s and `DataFrame`'s for elementwise application:
+Standard functions are broadcast to the elements of `DataVector`'s and `DataFrame`'s for elementwise application:

-	dv = dvones(5)
+	dv = dataones(5)
 	df = DataFrame({dv})

 	abs(dv)